-NASA and European Space Agency’s Sun-watching spacecraft has captured the first solar eruption.
+NASA and European Space Agency’s Sun-watching spacecraft have captured the first solar eruption.

-The CME was captured by NASA instrument, the Solar Orbiter Heliospheric Imager (SoloHI) onboard the spacecraft.
+The CME was captured by a NASA instrument, the Solar Orbiter Heliospheric Imager (SoloHI), onboard the spacecraft.

 The CME starts about halfway through the video as a bright burst — the dense leading edge of the CME — and drifts off screen to the left.

 At the time the eruption reached the spacecraft, Solar Orbiter had just passed behind the Sun from Earth’s perspective and was coming back around the other side.

 When the mission was being planned, the team wasn’t expecting to be able to record any data during that time.